Departamento-de-Engenharia-Informatica/sem5pi-24-25-3NA_G74/docs/sprint1/Use Cases/US5.1.10/readme.md

 >
 >And that's why I was saying.
 The information that will have to be deleted, the other that will have to be anonymized.
 Okay.
 >Okay, I get it.
 I get it.
 Okay.

+> **Question:** The document states "Some anonymized data may be retained for legal or research purposes, but all identifiable information is erased".
+Which information should be retained?
+>
+> **Answer:** it is part of the team's responsibility in the scope of the GDPR module to define the policy

 > **Question:** "Can the same user have both a patient and a healthcare profile?"